zowe/zowe-client-java-sdk/README.md

 ## Logger

-For logging, the SDK does NOT include SLF4j (Simple Logging Facade for Java) dependency within its FATJAR.
+For logging, the SDK does NOT include SLF4j (Simple Logging Facade for Java) dependency.

 You will need to add SLF4j dependency and plug into your SLF4J by implementing a logging framework of your choice for your project.